olssonm/swish-php/README.md

 [![Build Status](https://img.shields.io/github/workflow/status/olssonm/swish-php/Run%20tests.svg?style=flat-square&label=tests)](https://github.com/olssonm/swish-php/actions?query=workflow%3A%22Run+tests%22)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-Simple and easy to use Swish-wrapper for PHP.
-Also includes providers and facades for easy usage with Laravel.
+A simple and easy to use wrapper for the Swish-API in PHP.
+Also includes providers and facades for quick setup with Laravel.

 ## Prerequisites

-This packagade supports PHP ^7.4 and ^8.0, as well as Laravel 7 and up to the latest version.
+This package supports PHP ^7.4 and ^8.0, as well as Laravel 7 and up to the latest version.
 PHP needs to be compiled with the CURL and SSL-extensions (in an abosolute majority of cases they should be available per default.)

 ## Installation